Arp-G/learning-rust/IMP.md

 * HashMap<K, V>

-A hash map stores key value pairs, where both thew keys and values must be of homogenous types(all of the keys must have the same type, and all of the values must have the same type).
+A hash map stores key value pairs, where both the keys and values must be of homogenous types(all of the keys must have the same type, and all of the values must have the same type).

 Just like vectors, hash maps store their data on the heap.